What is Hybrid Manufacturing?

-So, combining AM and the conventional subtractive method will bridge the gap by eliminating the negatives of the two methods enabling the user to have the best of both worlds(illustrated by the infographic in figure 2).
+So, combining AM and the conventional subtractive method will bridge the gap by eliminating the negatives of the two methods enabling the user to have the best of both worlds(illustrated by the infographic in figure below).

 When combining AM and CNC machining, not all 7 types of additive manufacturing technologies will be suitable.
 Currently, considering how the DED technology works, it lends itself nicely to hybrid systems.
 But, few companies have successfully managed to combine other types of AM technologies into their hybrid offering.